Authentic Sound, Contemporary Soul

 There will be guidance on a variety of approaches to these artistic forms, drawing on inspiration from philosophical and psychological traditions.
 These practices offer a horizon for accessing the inner landscape from which inspiration is retrieved.
 Becoming attentive to this, one’s enquiry can become self-led.

-There will be an opportunity on Saturday evening for performance/sharing, either individually or as part of a group.
-This can include any combination of sound, spoken and or movement expression, either in response to the weekend or using material, one has brought.
+There will be an opportunity for performance/sharing, either individually or as part of a group.
+This can include any combination of sound, spoken and or movement expression, either in response to the day or using material, one has brought.
 Participation in any session is a personal choice.

 You may want to bring a notepad for your own records and instrument(s) for Saturday sharing.